Betrayal By Inaction

 - In The State Councillor, Erast Fandorin seems to make a deal with the Big Bad, where they both agree to not interfere with each other.
 However, Fandorin knows something that could save the villain's life and, by not revealing it to him, betrays their deal and has him killed indirectly.

 - In Babylon 5, Lennier finds Sheridan trapped behind a containment door in a corridor filling with toxic smoke, but as he reaches for the switch to open it, he instead turns around and leaves, as with Sheridan dead, he would be once again the closest person to Deelen.

-- In Dragon Age, the Battle at Ostagar is planned to have the king and the bulk of the army lure the darkspawn horde into a narrow chasm, when his general Loghain would attack with a second army from the back, trapping the darkspawn between them.
-But when signal comes, he simply orders a retreat and returns with his men to the capital, leaving the king and his army to be killed.
+- In Dragon Age Origins, the Battle of Ostagar is planned to have King Cailan and the bulk of the army, including a vanguard of Grey Wardens, lure the darkspawn horde into a narrow chasm, at which point his general, Teyrn Loghain, would attack with a second army from the back, trapping the darkspawn between them.
+But when the signal comes, Loghain simply orders a retreat and returns with his men to the capital, leaving the king, his army, and every Grey Warden with them to die at the hands of the darkspawn.
 He was against the whole plan from the beginning, but since he considered the king unfit to rule the country, he didn't object to it too much.

-- In season 2 of Avatar: The Last Airbender , Magnificent Bastards Long Feng and Azula form an alliance to capture Aang and gain control of the Earth Kingdom, with neither of them having any intention to share the prize.
+- In season 2, Magnificent Bastards Long Feng and Azula form an alliance to capture Aang and gain control of the Earth Kingdom, with neither of them having any intention to share the prize.
 But when Long Feng orders the Dai Li to take Azula into custody, they don't move a muscle, waiting to see which one of them is more worthy to have their loyalty.